railwayapp/docs/src/docs/guides/public-networking.md

 layout="responsive"
 width={1338} height={808} quality={80} />

-**NOTE:** For wildcard domains, see the section below.
-Changes to DNS settings may take up to 72 hours to propagate worldwide.
+Note that changes to DNS settings may take up to 72 hours to propagate worldwide.

 Freenom is not allowed, and not supported.

+The [Hobby Plan](/reference/pricing#plans) is limited to 2 custom domains.

 ## Wildcard Domains